Ziyang412/fromage/README.md

 ### Precomputed Embeddings For Image Retrieval

-We follow FROMAGe [URL](https://arxiv.org/abs/2301.13823) which leverages the visual embedding of CC3M images for retrieval.
+We follow [FROMAGe](https://arxiv.org/abs/2301.13823) which leverages the visual embedding of CC3M images for retrieval.
 Please follow their instructions, download the files, and place `cc3m_embeddings.pkl` into the `unimur_model/` directory.

 ## Training